totalspectrum/spin2cpp/doc/spin.md

 `_waitx(n)` waits for `n` cycles, plus the cycle time required for the instruction.
 This is 2 cycles on P2, and 8 cycles on P1.

+In Spin2 mode all of the above are available without the underscore.

 # Compatibility with other Spin compilers